 You will also be alerted to updates through Reach Alert, our text and email alert system, and Facebook posts.

-….This Saturday, March 14th, we are having our entire facility- including our houses, the portable classroom, and the Commons fumigated/disinfected professionally by City Wide Maintenance, using a process called Clorox 360 Electrostatic cleaning.
-It will kill all viruses on every surface that are currently present.
+- Our entire facility- including our houses, the portable classroom, and the Commons was fumigated/disinfected professionally by City Wide Maintenance, using a process called Clorox 360 Electrostatic cleaning.
+It kills all viruses on every surface that are currently present.

 WHEN TO STAY HOME: